phseiff/gender-render/README.md

 </td></tr>
 <tr><td>

-**Template**:
+**If a noun has no explicit specific version for a grammatical gender, the neutral version of the noun is used**:

-If a noun has no explicit specific version for a grammatical gender, the neutral version of the noun is used:
+* Template:

 ```nohighlight
 Since tuesday, {they} serve as a
 {cadet}.
 ```

-**Pronoun Data**:
+* Pronoun Data:

 ```json
 {